 In addition to providing legal advice about how to protect yourself before, during, and after a separation, we assist clients with:

 Separations can be uncertain and emotional.
 Your best plan through this transition is to have an experienced family lawyer on your side to provide guidance and assistance, and to protect your legal rights.
-Contact the family lawyers at Lex Arbesman Legal online or at 416-481-5604 to book a consultation.
+Contact the family lawyers at NULaw online or at 416-481-5604 to book a consultation.